ee538/summer22-project-bming1-ZheMa/README.md

 ```

 Given a location name, return the latitude and longitude.
 There are no duplicated location names.
 You should mark the given locations on the map.
 If the location does not exist, return (-1, -1).
 The algorithm is case-sensitive.

+Method:
+1. We traverse all nodes in the map.
+2. Return the lat and lon of the input node.

 Example: